-The Bank has adopted the BNM's liquidity standards on LCR, to ensure maintenance of adequate stock of unencumbered high-quality liquid assets to survive the liquidity needs for 30 calendar day under liquidity stress condition.
-The Group also adopted the NSFR to ensure maintenance of sufficient stable funding sources over a time horizon of up to one year.
+The Bank has adopted the BNM's liquidity standards on LCR, to ensure maintenance of adequate stock of unencumbered high quality liquid assets to survive the liquidity needs for 30 calendar day under liquidity stress condition.
+The Bank also adopted the NSFR to ensure maintenance of sufficient stable funding sources over a time horizon of up to one year.
 While BNM has relaxed the minimum requirement of LCR to below 100% and NSFR at 80%, the LCR and NSFR at RHB Banking Group level have been maintained at above 100%.

 The Group's Liquidity Incident Management Procedure establishes guidelines for managing liquidity crisis, identifying early warning signs of a possible liquidity event and the need for heightened liquidity risk monitoring and reduced liquidity risk exposure.
 In addition, it also identifies the individuals responsible for formulating and executing the Bank's response to a liquidity event.
+The Procedure is established to manage any potential adverse liquidity incidences which can be implemented on a timely basis so that appropriate actions can be taken to mitigate against any unexpected market developments.